gasparl/expapp/docs/TUTORIAL.md

 Using web servers and server-side languages may seem daunting at first, but for ExpApps, this is actually very easy.
-Here, we describe the proper procedure, and, in the boilerplate, we provide the necessary code (which can remain almost exactly the same for all experiments; for related details, see the section Data Storage below).
+Here, we describe the proper procedure, and, in the template, we provide the necessary code (which can remain almost exactly the same for all experiments; for related details, see the section Data Storage below).
 Most universities have their own web servers and provide web space for employees and often